jayarajporoor/code_embedding/README.md

 * Function calls are abstracted using the parameter and return types and attached to invoke instructions.
 * Class name is attached to the 'new' instruction.
-* Parameter and return types from function definition is not currently used.
+* Parameter and return types from function definition are currently not used since they're not part of the instruction stream.

 Features: